Life at Lavina

 What Are Residents Talking About at Lavina?

-Real conversations from the Lavina community.
+Real conversations from verified residents at the Lavina community.

 Helping Neighbors

-Resident Verified
+Resident

 Anyone at Lavina good with interior decorating/layout design?
 I have need to create an office space in my place and I’m a bit lost.
 I will pay you for the suggestions.
 Thanks!